zhelnio/MPSSELight/README.md

 # SpiLight

-Library use example also can be found in [SpiLight](https://github.com/zhelnio/MPSSELight/blob/master/SpiLight/Program.cs) project - small command line application that transfer data over SPI:
+[SpiLight](/SpiLight/Program.cs) project is a small command line application that transfer data over SPI.
+It is based on MPSSELight.

 1. Get help
     ```